pshivaanichauhan/disney-pixar-ai-symphonies/README.md

 ---

-## 📅 Series Roadmap

-- **Day 1** → Disney–Pixar Innovation Triangle ✅
-- **Day 2** → Pixar Storytelling Map
-- **Day 3+** → AI pipelines, IP strategy, global media

----

 ## 🎯 Vision

 Merging Disney animation arcs and Pixar narrative motifs with Beethoven-style symphonic techniques.
 An exploration of AI’s ability to generate emotionally adaptive soundtracks at cinematic and symphonic scale.

 ---